PHOTO-ART ARTIST: ALVIN VILLARUEL

 2007

 I used to be fascinated with modernist photographers.
 When I was studying their works, I noticed how light and perspective behaved in photography.
 Light sometimes behaves as a glare or as a smooth effect which soothes my senses.
-Sometimes, its wild like when you shake a camera while taking a photo of a light bulb and perspective sometimes becomes blurry or deforms an image.
+Sometimes, it’s wild like when you shake a camera while taking a photo of a light bulb and perspective sometimes becomes blurry or deforms an image.
 Those things fascinate me which also motivated me to paint using photographs as studies.
 Photography makes new things out of simple things and photographs become objects that contain glimpses of a past or present reality.
 And to make a painting out of those ideas is another story.
 All these things come to play when I make art.
 It is very instinctive especially for abstract studies.

 Homeland Defense